Entity Embedding

 Train on one-hot inputs

-For the sake of explaining entity embeddings, we will train a neural network just on one categorical variable which is one-hot encoded.
+For the sake of explaining entity embeddings, we will train a neural network on just one categorical variable which is one-hot encoded.

 1num_regions = len(oh.categories_[0])